 In July 2015, the FASB issued ASU No. 2015-11, "Simplifying the Measurement of Inventory (Topic 330)" ("ASU 2015-11").
-ASU 2015-11 requires that inventory within the scope of its guidance be measured at the lower of cost and net realizable value instead of the lower of cost or market (with market being defined as replacement cost and having a ceiling of net realizable value and a floor of net realizable value less a normal profit margin).
-For a public entity, the amendments in ASU 2015-11 are effective, in a prospective manner, for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period (the first quarter of fiscal year 2018 for the Company).
+ASU 2015-11 requires that inventory within the scope of its guidance be measured at the lower of cost and net realizable value instead of at the lower of cost or market (with market being defined as replacement cost and having a ceiling of net realizable value and a floor of net realizable value less a normal profit margin).
+For a public entity, the amendments in ASU 2015-11 are effective, in a prospective manner, for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
 The Company adopted this standard effective July 1, 2017.
 The adoption of this standard did not have a material impact on the Company's consolidated financial statements.